 Her statements regularly invoke humanitarian law and principles.
 As High Commissioner for Human Rights, Bachelet repeatedly called on international human rights law and international humanitarian law to be respected in situations of conflict.
 In her General Assembly dialogue, she explicitly recognized the protection of civilians and the principles of neutrality and impartiality.

-Her statements during the campaign have emphasized prevention (anticipating risks, responding early, mediation and avoiding the escalation of conflict), along with the importance of understanding the root causes of conflict and other crises, and sustained engagement with regional stakeholders.
+Her statements during the campaign have emphasized prevention (anticipating risks, responding early, mediation, and avoiding the escalation of conflict), along with the importance of understanding the root causes of conflict and other crises, and sustained engagement with regional stakeholders.

 -